timescale/docs/promscale/visualize-data/apm-experience.md

 You can use one of these methods to import APM dashboards:
 *  From the Grafana community the dashboards published by Promscale.
 *  From Promscale Github repository as JSON files.
-*  When installing Grafana, mount APM dashboards as a snapshot.

 Before you begin importing APM dashboards: